-The Neurodegenerative Disease Research Laboratory at UC San Diego is recruiting a postdoctoral researcher to join our team dedicated to unravelling the mechanisms of neurotoxicity in prion and Alzheimer's disease.
-We use iPSC-derived neurons, primary neurons, state-of-the-art molecular and biochemistry techniques, gene therapy, and knockin mouse models to investigate the molecular basis for neuronal degeneration, with a focus on the endo-lysosomal pathway, autophagy, and synaptic excitotoxicity.
+The Neurodegenerative Disease Research Laboratory at UC San Diego is recruiting a postdoctoral researcher to join our multidisciplinary team dedicated to unravelling the mechanisms of neurotoxicity in prion and Alzheimer's disease.
+We use iPSC-derived neurons, primary neurons, state-of-the-art molecular and biochemistry techniques, gene therapy, and knockin mouse models to investigate the molecular basis for neuronal degeneration and astrogliosis and test potential therapies, with a focus on the endo-lysosomal pathway, autophagy, and synaptic excitotoxicity.
 We also study how protein aggregates spread from cell-to-cell within the brain.
-We are looking for highly motivated candidates to lead projects including the impact of intracellular prions on endolysosomal function and neurotoxicity.
-The salary is above NIH scale and the benefits are excellent.
+We are looking for highly motivated candidates to lead projects including prion trafficking effects on endolysosomal function at the synapse and neurotoxicity.

 Additional information can be found at http://sigurdsonlab.ucsd.edu.